 - The architectural firm could have done a before / after 3D virtual tour to showcase the changes they facilitated and use this to market their work & expertise to new clients.

 - If the Hotel was tenanted then a virtual 3D tour could have been used for documentation to record changes being made during the tenancy and/or for insurance purposes

 - If the Hotel was being vacated to then find new tenants or to sell the property then a 3D virtual tour could have been used by the real estate agents in their marketing activities.

 Evacuation Diagram for a hotel

-If or when a property refurbishment changes the floorplan and locations of things like doors or exits then a Evacuation Diagrams are required to ensure the site is compliant to all local safety laws & protects staff or patrons.
+If or when a property refurbishment changes the floor plan and locations of things like doors or exits then an Evacuation Diagrams are required to ensure the site is compliant to all local safety laws & protects staff or patrons.

 Marketing Drawings for a hotel

 It is evident that when renting a function space or a hotel room, clients want to see a floor plan to understand the layout and the square meterage of the venue or accommodation they are considering.
-It is becoming increasingly popular to include a marketing floor plan drawing on hotel accommodation and function rooms’ websites and third party booking sites.
-Reaslerve can produce these to complement other products, such as virtual tours.
+It is becoming increasingly popular to include a marketing floor plan drawing on hotel accommodation and function rooms’ websites and third-party booking sites.
+Realserve can produce these to complement other products, such as virtual tours.

 Car parking plan for a hotel

 If there were changes made to the external areas of the property that affected the current layout of either the parking spaces or the vehicle access into or out of the property then a revised car parking plan could be created by Realserve’s surveyor team.
 This can help to improve traffic flows, the use of available car parking space and assist with things like revised signage as required.